metrix0/imenu/README.md

 ## Root Folder Explanation
 ### /app
 The app universal root.

 ### /lib
-Centralized reusable code.
+Centralized reusable *code*.
 Includes a README explaining how to use it all.

+### /components
+Centralized reusable front-end components.
+#### /components/ui
+Reusable UI Components (buttons, inputs, etc).
+Full showcase at localhost:3000/dev/ui, implementation documentation at /components/ui/README.md

+### /public
+Images, fonts, etc used by the /app